 In the command just shown,

-This instructs the slave to begin reading the master's binary log from the log's starting point.
-Otherwise—that is, if you are loading data from the master using a backup—see Section 8.8, “Implementing Failover with NDB Cluster Replication”, for information on how to obtain the correct values to use for
+This instructs the replica to begin reading the source server's binary log from the log's starting point.
+Otherwise—that is, if you are loading data from the source using a backup—see Section 8.8, “Implementing Failover with NDB Cluster Replication”, for information on how to obtain the correct values to use for

 MASTER_LOG_POSin such cases.